FAIMS/burial-mounds-web/README.md

 - `record`: a row in the CSV.
 - `record page`: a markdown page that contains front matter variables where a front matter variable correspond to a column and it's value for that `record`.
   - A [*post*](https://jekyllrb.com/docs/posts/) in Jekyll is in our case a `record page`.
-- `attribute`: a column in the csv.
+- `attribute`: a column in the CSV.

 [Back to TOC](#table-of-contents)